shreyshrey/ml-code-analysis-tool/README.md

 ### Future improvements

 With more time, the tool can evolved into intelligent-assistant.
-1. Multile files instead of running each file one ny one to generate the tests.
+1. Multiple files instead of running each file one ny one to generate the tests.
 2. Full integration to IDE, currently the user have to highlight and run the code.
 It would be ideal to have it run from the menu or command palette.
 3. Performance - currently the tol waits for the entire test file to be generated before displaying it.
 For complex test, this can be slow (encountered during testing).
-Perphas having stream can generate test code token-by-token, for immediate feedback and potenatial increase in the perofmance.
+Perhaps having stream can generate test code token-by-token, for immediate feedback and potential increase in the performance.